purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/ad-click-prediction.md

 > **Remnant Ad Network**:
 > *Scenario*: A smaller advertiser uses Google Ads to bid on leftover ad inventory across Google's network, allowing their ads to appear on various sites at a lower cost.

+> **Publisher**: A publisher is an entity (individual, organization, or company) that creates and owns content on which advertisements can be displayed.
+They provide the platform where ads are shown.
+>
+> **Ad Network**: An ad network is a company that connects advertisers with publishers.
+It aggregates ad inventory from multiple publishers and sells it to advertisers, facilitating the buying and selling of ads.
+>
+> **Impression**: An impression is a single instance of an ad being displayed on a web page, app, or any other digital medium.
+It is a metric used to measure how many times an ad is seen.

 ## 2. Metrics Design and Requirements